SvenDjokic/nlp-project-3/README.md

 ## Workflow Overview

 1.	**Preprocessing:**
-	•	Converted text to lowercase.
+- Converted text to lowercase.
-	•	Removed special characters and stopwords.
+- Removed special characters and stopwords.
-	•	Tokenized text and performed lemmatization using NLTK’s WordNetLemmatizer.
+- Tokenized text and performed lemmatization using NLTK’s WordNetLemmatizer.

 2.	**Feature Engineering:**
-	•	Applied TF-IDF Vectorization to transform text into numerical data.
+- Applied TF-IDF Vectorization to transform text into numerical data.

 3.	**Model Training and Evaluation:**
-	•	Experimented with multiple models:
+- Experimented with multiple models:
-	•	Decision Tree
+- Decision Tree
-	•	Random Forest
+- Random Forest
-	•	Naive Bayes
+- Naive Bayes
-	•	XGBoost
+- XGBoost
-	•	Final Model: Logistic Regression with 93% accuracy on the training dataset.
+- Final Model: Logistic Regression with 93% accuracy on the training dataset.

 4.	**Prediction:**
-	•	Used the trained model to predict labels for test data in testing_data_lowercase_nolabels.csv.
+- Used the trained model to predict labels for test data in testing_data_lowercase_nolabels.csv.
-	•	Results saved in testing_data_lowercase_nolabels_G3.csv.
+- Results saved in testing_data_lowercase_nolabels_G3.csv.

 ## Results

 The project achieved the following:
-	•	**93% Accuracy** on the training dataset.
+- **93% Accuracy** on the training dataset.
-	•	Effective feature extraction using TF-IDF and preprocessing with NLP techniques.
+- Effective feature extraction using TF-IDF and preprocessing with NLP techniques.
-	•	Logistic Regression selected as the final model for its balance of simplicity and performance.
+- Logistic Regression selected as the final model for its balance of simplicity and performance.

 ## Project Structure

-.
 ├── Archive/                  # Folder containing intermediate working files.
+├── NLPG3.pptx               # Team presentation
 ├── main.ipynb                # Final implementation notebook.
 ├── training_data_lowercase.csv
 ├── testing_data_lowercase_nolabels.csv